A Simple Method for Convex Optimization in the Oracle Model: Introduction

-A final line of work, which directly inspires our results, has examined simple iterative methods for computing a point in the interior of a cone $\Sigma$ that directly apply in the SO model.
+A final line of work, which directly inspires our work, has examined simple iterative methods for computing a point in the interior of a cone $\Sigma$ that directly apply in the SO model.
 The application of simple iterative methods for solving conic feasibility problems can be traced to Von Neumann in 1948 (see~\cite{Dantzig91}), and a variant of this method, the perceptron algorithm~\cite{Rosenblatt58} is still very popular today.
 Von Neumann's algorithm computes a convex combination of the defining inequalities of the cone, scaled to be of unit length, of nearly minimal Euclidean norm.
-The separation oracle is called to find an inequality violated by the current convex combination, and this inequality is then used to make current convex combination shorter (in an analogous way to FW).
+The separation oracle is called to find an inequality violated by the current convex combination, and this inequality is then used to make the current convex combination shorter, in an analogous way to Frank--Wolfe.
 This method is guaranteed to find a point in the cone in $O(1/\rho^2)$ iterations, where $\rho$ is the so-called width of $\Sigma$ (the radius of the largest ball contained in $\Sigma$ centered at a point of norm $1$).
-Starting in 2004, polynomial time variants of this and related methods (i.e., achieving $\log 1/\rho$ dependence) have been found~\cite{Betke04,DV08,Chubanov12}, which iteratively ``rescale'' the norm to speed up the convergence.
+Starting in 2004, polynomial time variants of this and related methods (i.e., achieving $\log (1/\rho)$ dependence) have been found~\cite{Betke04,DV08,Chubanov12}, which iteratively ``rescale'' the norm to speed up the convergence.
 These rescaled variants can also be applied in the oracle setting~\cite{BFV09,Chubanov17,DVZ20} with appropriate adaptations.
-One shortcoming of the conic approaches is that they are currently not well-adapted for solving linear optimization problems.
-At present, the main way to apply these techniques is to reduce optimization to feasibility via binary search, which is highly undesirable in practice.
-An additional drawback of binary search is that it makes it difficult to naturally compute both primal and dual solutions, which are often available in the MWU approaches (when they are applicable).
+The main shortcoming of existing conic approaches is that they are currently not well-adapted for solving optimization problems rather than feasibility problems.

-\paragraph{Our Contributions} We give simple iterative methods for computing approximately optimal primal and dual solutions for~\eqref{eq:oracle-opt}.
-After $O(\nicefrac{R^4}{r^2 \eps^2})$ iterations our main method outputs a point $x^* \in K$ together with an explicit non-negative combination of the inequalities outputted by the oracle and a single inequality valid for the $R$-ball, resulting in an inequality of the form $\sprod{c}{x} \le \sprod{c}{x^*} + \eps$.
-Thus, the primal-dual pair yields a proof for

-that can be immediately verified, where $\opt = \max \{ \sprod{c}{x} : x \in K \}$.
-In the case where the inner $r$-ball is centered at the origin, which we call the \emph{polar setting}, we give a simplified method which outputs a primal-dual pair certifying